 On this tour you will learn about some of the history of Hobart and its people.
 They start at the Lady Nelson where the story begins and move to the “Tench” (Penitentiary Chapel) where the story continues.
 Then it’s on to Basket and Green for morning tea.
 They travel out to New Town to visit the beautiful historic Runnymede and learn about the various occupants of the house.

 Their lunch stop is at Cascade Hotel, one of the oldest hotels set in the first actual suburb of Hobart.
 Depending on time there may be an opportunity to take a stroll through the stunning Cascade Gardens.
 Their next stop is to the Female Factory and you will probably come away wondering if these females were more sinned against than sinning.

 They then travel over the river to their last stop, the Bellerive Fort, a very quirky bit of Hobart’s history along with some stunning views.

 This tour departs every Friday at 9am provided there is a minimum of four people with a maximum of 11.

 Due to operational reasons sometime Runnymede may have to be replaced with a guided tour of the Theatre Royal Playhouse, Australia’s oldest continuous use theatre.

 History, food, scenery, wonderful friendly people, Bruny Island has it all!

 The Bruny tour is not for the faint hearted as it is a long day but you will return home with wonderful memories of great food, incredible scenery and the fantastic people you will meet.
-So come and join us as we explore a whole range of diverse and interesting food facts and sample real food!
+So come and join them as they explore a whole range of diverse and interesting food facts and sample real food!

 At regular intervals guests will also taste and smell the spirit flowing from the still to identify the individual botanical components.
 Guests will experience when the “fores” change and when the “heart” can be collected.